nicklockwood/layout/README.md

 }
 ```

 2. Animated setters.
 Some properties of UIViews have an animated setter variant that automatically applies an animation when called.
-For example, calling `UISwitch.setOn(_:animated:)` will animate the state of the switch, whereas settign the `on` property will update it immediately.
+For example, calling `UISwitch.setOn(_:animated:)` will animate the state of the switch, whereas setting the `on` property will update it immediately.
 Layout does not expose the `setOn(_:animated:)` method in XML, however if you have an expression for `<UISwitch isOn="onState"/>` then you can cause it to be updated with an animation by calling `setState(animated:)`:

 ```swift
 self.layoutNode?.setState(["onState": true], animated: true)
 ```

-Using the `animated` argument of `setState()` will implictly call the animated variant of the setter for any property that is affected by the update.
+Using the `animated` argument of `setState()` will implicitly call the animated variant of the setter for any property that is affected by the update.

 3. User-driven animation.
 Sometimes you have an animation effect that is controlled by the user dragging or scrolling.
 For example, you might have a parallax effect when scrolling causes other views to move in various directions or speeds.
 To implement this kind of animation in Layout, simply call `setState()` inside the scroll or gesture handler, passing any parameters needed for the expressions that position the animated views.
 You can either implement the animation logic in Swift and pass the results as a state, or compute the animation state using expressions in your Layout XML - whichever works best for your use-case, e.g.